olafwrieden/azure-data-archiving-practices/README.md

 **Just-in-Time Archive Access**: What happens if we want to grant a user access to the archive or a section of the archive for specific period of time (eg. a day)?
 In Azure, we can leverage [Shared Access Signatures](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) (preferred), or Access Keys.
 SAS provides secure delegated access to resources in your storage account, providing granular control over how data can be accessed.
 This includes what resources may be accessed, what permissions those resources can be accessed with, and for how long the SAS is valid.

-### WIP: Data Classification

-MI access via tool to allow requestor to access data (via SAS token).
-Do we archive the sensitive data or not?

 ## Intro to Data Tiering

 ### 🔥 Hot Access Tier